Gem Identification Lab Class

-Practice the same time-tested procedures and identification skills used by the Institute’s renowned gemological experts.
-Tools used include a microscope, a refractometer with polarizing filter and a removable magnifying eyepiece, refractive index (RI) liquid, a polariscope with an optic figure sphere, a dichroscope, a table model prism spectroscope, a handheld spectroscope and a loupe.
+Practice the same time-tested procedures and identification skills used by the Institute’s renowned gemmological experts.
+Tools used include a microscope, a refractometer with polarising filter and a removable magnifying eyepiece, refractive index (RI) liquid, a polariscope with an optic figure sphere, a dichroscope, a table model prism spectroscope, a handheld spectroscope and a loupe.
 Students use these instruments to practice identifying natural and laboratory-grown gemstones, imitations and assembled stones.
 Along with this hands-on training, your instructors will carefully demonstrate key tests and coach you in quick, effective testing procedures.
 Students must pass an instrumentation exam to complete the class successfully.
-Once you have completed the class, you will keep a class manual, a gem cloth, pinpoint incandescent light source and a color grading card.
+Once you have completed the class, you will keep a lab manual, a gem cloth, a pinpoint incandescent light source and a colour grading card.

 Rl liquid is used in this class.
-You may need to exercise special precautions if you are pregnant, if you have certain medical conditions and/or if you have sensitivity or are allergic to this chemical.
-If you are unsure, contact your physician for advice.
-Be sure to read the Student Notification of Classroom Chemical Usage.
+You may need to exercise special precautions if you are pregnant, if you have certain medical conditions, and/or if you have sensitivity or are allergic to this chemical.
+If you are unsure, contact your doctor for advice.
+Make sure you read the Student Notification of Classroom Chemical Usage.

 - Letter of Completion